Rangers sign goalkeeper Butland after Palace exit

 Last updated on .From the section Rangers

-Goalkeeper Jack Butland has joined Rangers on a four-year contract after the 30-year-old's release by Crystal Palace.
+Jack Butland has joined Rangers on a four-year contract after the 30-year-old goalkeeper's release by Crystal Palace.

-Butland, who has nine England caps, is the third new signing for next season announced by the Ibrox club.

-Former Scotland goalkeeper Allan McGregor was one of five players recently released by the club.

-Butland spent last season on loan at Manchester United from Palace but made no appearances.
+Butland, who has nine England caps, spent last season on loan to Manchester United from Palace but made no appearances.

+"It was clear from our first meeting that we have a strong alignment on football and his development moving forward.

+"I feel that we have recruited an excellent goalkeeper and, importantly, a top person."

-He has been with eight English clubs and his longest spell was with Stoke City from 2013 to 2021, during which time he made 169 Potters appearances and won most of his England caps.
+Butland has been with eight English clubs and his longest spell was with Stoke City from 2013 to 2021, during which time he made 169 Potters appearances and won most of his England caps.

-His most recent senior appearance was in Palace's 3-2 defeat by Everton in May 2022.
+His most recent senior appearance was in Palace's 3-2 defeat by Everton in May 2022 - his 17th overall since joining the Premier League club in 2020.

+Butland said he is "over the moon" to be granted "a huge opportunity".

+"The club speaks for itself," he said.
+"No matter where you are in football, you know about Rangers Football Club.

+"I feel great and motivated at the age that I am - and I feel excited at what the future holds.
+Doing that at a club that is equally as passionate about winning and being at the top was huge for me."

-The 41-year-old McGregor, Robby McCrorie and Jon McLaughlin all featured in goal for Rangers last season, with McGregor playing most and McCrory playing most of the club's post-split Scottish Premiership fixtures.
+McGregor, Robby McCrorie and Jon McLaughlin all featured in goal for Rangers last season, with 41-year-old McGregor playing most but taking over for most of the club's post-split Scottish Premiership fixtures.

 McCrorie, McLaughlin and fellow stopper Kieran Wright are all under contract for next season.